-- O Lines of responsibility define the chain of command (increasing responsibility) in the daily operations of the fellow. - O Attending physician is the faculty member supervising, discussing and countersigning all notes and consultations written by the fellow in each rotation or while on call.
-The attending physician is the first line of command.
+O Lines of responsibility define the chain of command (increasing

+- responsibility for making decisions) in the daily operations of the fellow. - O Attending physician is the faculty member supervising, discussing and countersigning all notes and consultations written by the fellow in each rotation or while on call.
+The attending physician is the first line of command - O Escalation: refers to whom the fellow should call next, should they not be able to reach the supervising attending.